kingsamanimations/homepage/README.md

 I had help from tutorials and references to make this.

-# View the Websit here:
+# View the Website here:
 https://kingsamanimations.github.io/homepage/